-Figure 3: The role of the outside good and the CES oligopoly correction
+Figure 5: Mixed CES and the oligopoly correction

 Note: 1000 repetitions.
 As in the BLP data, the share of outside goods is calibrated to 90%, the share of domestic cars is 68%, and we set average ε_m to 4.
 The error bars in panel (a) are 1.96 standard deviations of the simulation outcomes, but those in panel (b) are standard errors of the bias.